MadinaShaimer/power-bi-procurement-analysis/README.md

 ### Discount Analysis
 ![Dashboard](images/discount_analysis.jpg)

+## Approach:
+Analyzed procurement data by category and month Compared average unit price vs purchase volume
+Focused on top category: raw materials

 ## Key Insights
 ### 1. October Spend Spike
 The spike in October procurement spend was driven by a significant increase in purchase volume in the raw materials category.
-This was not caused by price increases, as average unit price remained stable.
+This was **not** caused by price increases, as average unit price remained stable.

 At the same time, the highest discounts were observed during this period, suggesting that